Foundation Updates & Grants

 Need help or have more questions?

-No worries—we’re here for you.
-Reach out to Hayley Sayrs at Hayley@cfarrell.org with questions throughout the application process.
-We’re excited to hear about your work and your vision!
+Reach out to Hayley Sayrs at Hayley@cfarrell.org.
+We’re excited to hear about your work and your vision for a more inclusive future!

 Skip to content